-Right on Main Street and one block from the bike path and Local Motion, the Burlington Hostel is a great place to kick back and hang out with a bunch of like-minded travellers.
+Right on Main Street and one block from the bike path and Local Motion, the Burlington Hostel is a great place to kick back and hang out with a bunch of like-minded travelers.
 In true hostel fashion, the rooms are affordable and the people lively.
 This is a great place to drop off some gear to explore Burlington with some new-found friends.
 If you’re looking for a great atmosphere with a knowledgeable staff, this is the place for you.
-Take a look at their booking policies and prices here.

 Made INN Vermont

 Chic and historic, this local B&B is found just a hop, skip, and a jump up the hill from Burlington’s waterfront, next to beautiful Champlain College’s campus.
 A small boutique featuring four beautiful guest rooms, this intimate inn features all sorts of amenities including hot tubs, pet-friendly accommodations, vinyl record players in each room, and a welcome drink of Vermont’s finest craft beer by The Alchemist brewers.
 With a cozy atmosphere and accommodating staff, this is a wonderful place to unwind, dine, and stay after a long day on the bike.
-Check out their availability and rates here to book your stay.
+Photo Source

 Lang House On Main Street

 This 1800s Victorian-style house was converted in 2000 to a beautiful, historic B&B located right in downtown Burlington.
-Cozy and quaint, the Lang House has a delicious and healthy breakfast available every morning, plus knowledgeable staff - many of whom are students at the nearby University of Vermont - who can keep you up to date on the going-ons in town.
-Take a look at their all-encompassing amenities and prices here.
+Cozy and quaint, the Lang House has a delicious and healthy breakfast available every morning, plus knowledgeable staff - many of whom are students at the nearby University of Vermont - who can keep you up to date on the going-on's in town.
+Photo Source

 Right along the bike path and with a stunning view of Lake Champlain, this B&B really does live up to its name.
-With direct access to the bike path and a ten minute walk to downtown Burlington, Lakeview is in a prime spot for you to hop on and off your bike at your leisure.
-You can even store your bike safely in their secure garage while you explore town.
+With direct access to the bike path and a ten-minute walk to downtown Burlington, Lakeview is in a prime spot for you to hop on and off your bike at your leisure.
+You can even store your bike safely in their secure garage while you explore the town.
 Also take the time to check out North Beach during your stay, as it is only a short walk from Lakeview.
 While staying here, make sure to relish your continental breakfast on Lakeview’s deck while enjoying the magnificent view of the Adirondacks.
-Take a look at availability and prices here.
+Photo Source

 One of a Kind B&B